A conjecture on the Crazy Knight's Tour Problem: A conjecture for cyclically diagonal square arrays

-In this section we report some results obtained in \cite{CDP}, regarding the solution of the Crazy Knight's Tour Problem in the case of cyclically diagonal square matrices.
-We begin with the following necessary condition, see Corollary 2.8 of \cite{CDP}: \begin{prop} Let $A$ be a square array with $|F(A)|$ filled cells.
+The Crazy Knight's Tour Problem has been investigated in several papers \cite{CDY,CDP,CMPP, CP, CPP, DM} in order to get new biembeddings arising from a Heffter array satisfying the additional condition of being \emph{globally simple}, a notion introduced in \cite{CMPP}.
+In order to study this problem one has to take into account the following necessary condition. \begin{prop}[\cite{CDP}, Corollary 2.8] Let $A$ be a square array.
 If there exists a solution to $P(A)$, then $|F(A)|$ is odd. \end{prop}

-It has moreover been proven that the necessary conditions are also sufficient in the case of completely filled arrays, indeed (Theorem 3.3 of \cite{CDP}): \begin{thm} Let $A$ be an $m\times n$ totally filled array.
-Then there exists a solution to $P(A)$ if and only if $m$ and $n$ are not both even. \end{thm}
+Moreover the above necessary condition is also sufficient in the case of completely filled arrays, in fact the following holds. \begin{thm}[\cite{CDP}, Theorem 3.3] Let $A$ be a square totally filled array of order $n$.
+There exists a solution to $P(A)$ if and only if $n$ is odd. \end{thm}

-The authors of \cite{CDP} then focused on cyclically $k$-diagonal arrays of size $n$ (notice that by Proposition \ref{prop:all_odd} both $n$ and $k$ must be odd): in particular, they studied the case when one of the two vectors $R$ and $C$ is identically equal to $1$.
-This was done in order to obtain equivalent conditions for the existence of a solution to $P(A)$, that moreover rely on a covering problem of a smaller set of cells, as the next statement shows.
-We remark that in \cite{CDP} the authors always considered $R \equiv 1$ and $C \in \{-1,1\}^n$, but due to the natural symmetries of the array the same results hold when $C \equiv 1$ and $R \in \{-1,1\}^n$.
-Given then $R = (r_1,\dotsc, r_n) \in \{-1,1\}^n$, let $E$ be the set of indexes $\{e_1,\dotsc,e_t\}$, with $e_1<e_2<\dotsc<e_t$, such that:
+In the literature, a special attention has been devoted to the research of solution to this problem in the case of cyclically diagonal square matrices because many known Heffter arrays share this structure.
+Given a square array $A$ of size $n$, for every $i \in [1,n]$ we define the $i$-th diagonal $D_i$ as the set of cells:

-We then have the following necessary and sufficient conditions, see Lemma 4.7 of \cite{CDP}: \begin{prop} Let $k \geq 3$ be an odd integer and let $A$ be a cyclically $k$-diagonal array of odd size $n >k$.
-If $E$ is a subset of $[1,n]$, then $C = (1,\dotsc,1)$ and $R= (r_1,\dotsc,r_n) \in \{-1,1\}^n$, where $r_i=-1$ if and only if $i \in E$, are a solution of $P(A)$ if and only if: \begin{enumerate} \item $E$ covers all the congruence classes modulo $\gcd(n,k-1)$; \item the orbit of $(1,1)$ contains the set of cells $\{(e,e)| e \in E\}$. \end{enumerate} \end{prop} In particular, from Proposition \ref{prop:nec_suc} we can find a solution to $P(A)$ whenever $n$ and $k-1$ are coprime, indeed (see Proposition 4.8 of \cite{CDP}): \begin{prop} Let $k \geq 3$ be an odd integer, and let $A$ be a cyclically $k$-diagonal array of size $n>k$.
-If $n$ and $k-1$ are coprime, then $R = (-1,1,\dotsc,1)$ and $C = (1,\dotsc,1)$ are a solution to $P(A)$. \end{prop}
+Then, an $n\times n$ array $A$ is \textit{cyclically $k$-diagonal} if its filled cells are precisely those of $k$ consecutive diagonals.
+Since the array is toroidal, it is not restrictive to assume that the filled diagonals are the first $k$ ones, namely $F(A) = \bigcup_{i=1}^k D_i$.